Egypt and Jordan are two countries that have fascinated me for years!

 Since watching Hollywood feature films such as ‘The Mummy’ and countless documentaries on ancient Egyptian history, it’s a whole different level seeing it all in the flesh and by far exceeding all expectations.

-I have put together this 15 Day Egypt and Jordan Itinerary based around my trip with Travel Talk Tours, one of the most reputable tour companies in Europe and the Middle East.
+I have put together this 15-Day Egypt and Jordan Tour Itinerary based on my trip with Travel Talk Tours, one of the most reputable tour companies in Europe and the Middle East.

 Here is an overview of all the places we visited in this exact order on the 15 Day Egypt and Jordan Tour:

 - Wadi Rum